Porsche 911 Colors: The Iconic Shades and How to Choose

 Bright blue Porsche 991 911 GT3, front three-quarter view

 The pattern is clear.
-Each new 911 generation adds a few bold colors that become instantly associated with it, while the classics stay available for buyers who want tradition.
+Each new 911 generation adds a few bold colors that become instantly associated with it, while the neutral classics stay available for buyers who want something easy and timeless.

 Paint to Sample